IT managers are used to the idea that virtualisation is a necessary cost they can't avoid – but this no longer has to be the case.

 - Reducing up to 80% of the cost compared traditional virtualisation technologies like VMware.

-- End-to-end integration allowing one-click upgrades that eliminate a major pain point in data centre management.
+- End-to-end integration allowing one-click upgrades that eliminate a major pain point in data center management.